What type of environment does John F. Kennedy Catholic School provide?

 What technology resources or computer training is available to the students?

 JFK had a 1:1 student to computer/tablet ratio in all K-8th grades.
 Students regularly use computers for research, composition, practice, and presentations.
 Students are also taught correct keyboarding skills.
 The school has interactive whiteboards and LCD projectors in each classroom, and students and staff utilize Google Apps for Education.
 An online math program adjusts students’ supplemental lessons to students’ ability levels.
 A comprehensive website, a manual and automated phone/text/email system, and social media enhance communications at JFK.

 What is the cost to educate my child at John F. Kennedy Catholic School?

-The 10 or 12 month payment plans are the most popular options.
+Many families utilize a monthly payment plan.
 Payments can also be made annually or semi-annually.

 Are there scholarships, credits, or financial assistance?

 Yes!
 Tuition assistance is available for many families.
 It includes the following: